Agriculture in China: People's Republic of China

 Worldwide employment In agriculture, forestry and fishing in 2021.
 China has one of the highest number of people employed in these sectors.

 Following the Chinese Communist Party's victory in the Chinese Civil War, control of the farmlands was taken away from landlords and redistributed to the 300 million peasant farmers, including purges of landlords during the Land Reform Movement.
 In 1952, gradually consolidating its power following the civil war, the government began organizing the peasants into teams.
 Three years later, these teams were combined into producer cooperatives, enacting the socialist goal of collective land ownership.
-In the following year, 1956, the government formally took control of the land, further structuring the farmland into large government-operated collective farms.
+In 1956, the government formally took control of the land, further structuring the farmland into large government-operated collective farms.

 Collectivization was a factor in the most important change in Chinese agriculture in the dramatic increase in irrigated land during the early and mid-1950s.
 Collectivization also helped facilitate the labor-intensive practice of double-cropping in southern China, which greatly increased agricultural yields.

 In the 1958 Great Leap Forward campaign initiated by Chairman of the Chinese Communist Party Mao Zedong, land use was placed under closer government control in an effort to improve agricultural output.
 In particular, the Four Pests campaign and mass eradication of sparrows had a direct negative impact on agriculture.
 Collectives were organized into communes, private food production was banned, and collective eating was required.
 Greater emphasis was also put on industrialization instead of agriculture.
 The farming inefficiencies created by this campaign led to the Great Chinese Famine, resulting in the deaths of somewhere between the government estimate of 14 million to scholarly estimates of 20 to 43 million.
 Although private plots of land were re-instated in 1962 due to this failure, communes remained the dominant rural unit of economic organization during the Cultural Revolution, with Mao championing the "Learn from Dazhai in agriculture" campaign.
 Tachai's semi-literate party secretary Chen Yonggui was among those outmaneuvered by Deng Xiaoping after the death of Mao: from 1982 to 1985, the Dazhai-style communes were gradually replaced by townships.